BestTimesToVisit.com Logo

 Getting Around Great Barrier Reef, Australia

-These are the workhorses for accessing the Great Barrier Reef from coastal towns like Cairns and Port Douglas.
-They range from large, stable catamarans to smaller, faster boats, offering day trips to various reef sites.
+These are the workhorses for experiencing the Great Barrier Reef, departing from coastal towns like Cairns, Port Douglas, and Airlie Beach.
+They range from large catamarans to smaller, faster vessels, all designed to get you to prime snorkeling and diving spots.

-Cost:$50 - $150+ AUD per person for a return ferry trip, depending on the island and operator.
+Cost:$50 - $150+ AUD per person for a return trip, depending on the island and operator.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.